WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 - Library crates don't have a `main` function, and they don't compile to an executable.
 Instead, they define functionality intended to be shared with multiple projects.

-- Most of the time when Rustaceans say “crate”, they mean library crate, and they use “crate” interchangeably with the general programming concept of a “library".
+- Most of the time when Rustaceans say "crate", they mean library crate, and they use "crate" interchangeably with the general programming concept of a "library".

 The crate root is a source file that the Rust compiler starts from and makes up the root module of your crate.